 An artist's music can increase in value or the value of a stock can decrease due to a bad decision taken by the board, but the value of the asset related to a brand is not attached to the personal circumstances of the celebrity or the content creator.

 Social tokens avoid the hold central authorities have over the entertainment landscape.
 They emphasize the fact that intermediaries are not necessary for value transfer.
 Social tokens are the bedrock for creative and financial independence for both content creators and fans.
 However, social tokens aren’t as prominent in the market as they should be since there aren’t any social token platforms.

 The Bottom Line

-Cryptocurrencies and blockchain technologies are being applied to an ever-growing number of industries and use cases, ranging from finance to logistics to media.
+Cryptocurrencies and blockchain technologies are being applied to an ever-growing number of industries and use cases, ranging from finance to logistics to even social media.
 By decentralizing data and placing it on an immutable ledger, these technologies could fundamentally transform the way that these industries operate, align incentives, improve security and increase efficiency.

-Social tokens enable creators to build communities and monetize their content.
+Social tokens or social media tokens enable creators to build communities and monetize their content.
 As a key enabler for Web 3.0, a number of platforms have popped up to make it easier to tokenize communities.
 Participants should keep in mind, however, that all types of crypto tokens could have regulatory implications, including taxation.

 If you use, trade, or invest in crypto, ZenLedger can help you ensure that your taxes are accurate and help you save money over the long run.
 Try it today for free!